Multipliers with inverse square potential and applications I: Abstract

 \section{Abstract}

-In this work we give explicit formulas for the Schwartz integral kernels of some multipliers of the Schr\"odinger operator with inverse square potential on $\R^\ast_+$.
+In this work we give explicit formulas for the Schwartz integral kernels of some multipliers of the Bessel operator on $\R^\ast_+$.
 By using the integral transforms connecting these multipliers we obtain old and new formulas involving Bessel and hypergeometric functions.